Sunday, May 12, 2024

 We encounter a few minor characters in the course of the play.
 Sorin, Arkadina’s brother, is apparently dying but unable to get a straight answer about his condition.
 Shamrayev, Sorin’s steward, looks after the manor while his wife, Polina, carries on an affair with Dorn, a doctor.

 How sick is Sorin?
-Chekhov suggests he is at death's door, but is vague on details.
-In this 2014 Santa Paula Theater production, Doug Friedlander gave the role a comedic focus that one review called "very funny."
-On the page, his is a more inert role of heavy pathos.
+Chekhov suggests he is at death's door but is vague on details.
+In this 2014 Santa Paula Theater production, Doug Friedlander (in wheelchair) gave the role a comedic focus that one review called "very funny."
+On the page, Sorin is a more inert role of heavy pathos.

 Photo by Brian Stetham from https://archive.vcstar.com/entertainment/theater-review-the-seagull-at-santa-paula-theater-center-ep-458782234-351388491.html